tlux1974/people/README.md

 - Awards, list of awards
 - CV, link to pdf you host in a service like Gdrive or dropbox for better maintainance.

+Other can be possible on demand

 ## How to create a personal page

-1. Compile the required information in a text document and image files and get in contact with de communication team.
+1. Compile all the information in a text and image files and get in contact with IFAE's communication team.

-2. Build yourself the textfile that will be compiled into html.
-Then send it to the communication team.
+2. Build yourself the text file that will be compiled into html.
+Then send it to the communication team together with the image files.

 Here's and [example of text file](https://github.com/IFAE/people/blob/master/content/csanchez/contents.lr) for this [personal page](http://ifaews01.pic.es/people/csanchez/)
-You can also find other examples in the [contet folder of this repo](https://github.com/IFAE/people/tree/master/content)
+You can also find other examples in the [content folder of this repo](https://github.com/IFAE/people/tree/master/content)

-3. Install lektor, clone this repo, build your page and do a pull request.
+3. Install lektor, clone this repo, build your page under your folderand do a pull request.